USS Pittsburgh (CA-72): Damaged by a typhoon

 On 4 June, Pittsburgh was caught in Typhoon Viper which increased to 70 kn winds and 100 ft waves.
 Her starboard scout plane was lifted off its catapult and dashed onto the deck by the wind, then shortly after her second deck buckled.
 Her bow was thrust upward, then sheared off, but there were no casualties.
 Still fighting the storm, and maneuvering to avoid being hit by her drifting bow structure, Pittsburgh was held quarter-on to the seas by her engine power while the forward bulkhead was shored.
 After a seven-hour battle, the storm subsided, and Pittsburgh proceeded at 6 kn to Guam, arriving on 10 June.
 Her bow, nicknamed "McKeesport" (a suburb of Pittsburgh), was later salvaged by the tugboat and brought into Guam.
 The 104-foot section of bow broke off owing to poor plate welds at the Bethlehem Shipbuilding Co. at the Fore River Shipyard, Quincy, Massachusetts.
 The typhoon damage also earned her the nickname "Longest Ship in the World" as thousands of miles separated the bow and stern.

+He did not believe the fracture could be blamed on a structural fault.
+"It just took two heavy seas.
+It couldn't possibly have held any longer.
+She's a fine staunch ship.
+We'll get the bow fixed and go right back out again."

 With a false bow, Pittsburgh left Guam on 24 June for Puget Sound Navy Yard, arriving 16 July.
 Still under repair at war's end, she was placed in reserve on 12 March 1946 and decommissioned on 7 March 1947.